 Anyone can participate by purchasing supplies during 9 School Tools.
-If you would like to help as an individual, you can use the 9 Needed Items List to purchase supplies, and bring it to any of our donation locations by using our donation location map.
+If you would like to help as an individual, you can use the 9 School Tools Most Needed Supplies list to purchase supplies, and bring it to any of our donation locations by using our donation location map.
 A 9 School Tools supply drive is an easy way to have a huge impact on students and their learning experience.
 Make school a better place for both students and teachers by the simple act of providing school supplies.

 Collect supplies for schools!
 You can help children in school by giving them the tools they need to succeed.
 Donate school supplies or, even better, organize your own 9 School Tools supply drive.
 There are many great reasons to do this project, including: